semihsevinc/semihsevinc/README.md

 </h3>

 <h3 align="left">
-I'm a Electrical Electronics Engineer 📚, Interested in Embedded Systems 💻, and Road Biker 🚲
+I'm a Electrical Electronics Engineer 📚 and Road Biker 🚲 Interested in Embedded Systems 💻
 </h3>

 I have been able to learn how to communicate effectively due to the fact that I have led many teams during my university education.
 Apart from my education, I am developing myself in machine learning, image processing, data science and of course electronic hardware design.